-FORD, LINCOLN AND MERCURY CAR CARE PRODUCTS
+FORD AND LINCOLN MERCURY CAR CARE PRODUCTS

-Your Ford, Lincoln or Mercury dealer has many quality products available to clean your vehicle and protect its finishes.
+Your Ford or Lincoln Mercury authorized dealer has many quality products available to clean your vehicle and protect its finishes.
 These quality products have been specifically engineered to fulfill your automotive needs; they are custom designed to complement the style and appearance of your vehicle.
 Each product is made from high quality materials that meet or exceed rigid specifications.
 For best results, use the following products or products of equivalent quality: